MicrosoftDocs/SupportArticles-docs/Teams/files/access-files-tab-error.md

 ## Resolution

-**Note:** The following change must be done by a Microsoft 365 administrator in your organization.

 Assign an owner to the Microsoft 365 group that's associated with the team.
 For more information, see [Assign a new owner to an orphaned group](https://support.microsoft.com/topic/assign-a-new-owner-to-an-orphaned-group-86bb3db6-8857-45d1-95c8-f6d540e45732).

+**Note:** Only a Microsoft 365 administrator in your organization can make this change.